-In the past, she taught courses in phenomenological psychology and philosophy (Husserl, Merleau-Ponty) and the phenomenology of life.
-She was a founding Director of ITP’s Neurophenomenology Center and Transpersonal Research Specialization.
-Currently she teaches selective courses in comparative religion and phenomenological and qualitative research, and conducts research at the Graduate Theological Union, Hult International Business School, and UC Davis School of Medicine.
+Olga teaches courses in psychology of spirituality, comparative world religion, phenomenological psychology and philosophy (Husserl, Merleau-Ponty) and the phenomenology of life.
 She has published over hundred articles and given over two hundred talks and lectures on philosophical and transpersonal psychology, consciousness, religious and spiritual experience, and meditation.
 She is founding Director of the Society in Phenomenology of Religious Experience.

 Philosophy of religion, phenomenology, material phenomenology, cognitive science of religion, religious experience, introspection, embodiment, intuition, non-intentional knowledge.
 Areas of concentration: cognitive phenomenology; the phenomenology of life, Michel Henry; the philosophies of Shankara, Ibn Arabi, and Suhrawardi; theoretical and philosophical psychology.
-Migration and globalization issues.
-Positive transformation of character and consciousness in individuals and groups.
+Migration and globalization issues in health; stress and the healing ministry Positive transformation of character and consciousness in individuals and groups.
 Transformative education.

 In the past, as an experimental scientist, I researched immune markers of the nervous system, autoimmune diseases, sleep disorders, human development, and the neurocorrelates of consciousness .